 In 1996, planning began for a northern metropolitan site for PEGS.
 Due to the efforts of Bill Emerick, Executive Director of Gifted Education for Ferguson/Florissant School District, DESE approved a planning grant for the 1997-98 school year.
 Darlene Sokol was in charge of the planning.
 The north/northwest site opened to serve grades one through three for the 1998-99 school year.
 There were two students enrolled in September and a third in January of that school year.
 The two PEGS sites are under the direction of the current Advisory Committee, whose members are gifted educators and administrators from several area school districts and universities.

 PEGS has been the only program of its kind in the country.
 In 1995, with our assistance, a site was opened in Kansas City, Missouri.
 In 1999 Columbia Missouri School District requested our assistance in developing a PEGS program in their area.
 The Columbia, Missouri program opened its doors for the 2000-2001 school year.
 Minnetonka Public Schools in Minnetonka, Minnesota used the PEGS model to develop their exceptionally gifted program.

 The elementary school program is a self-contained program in which students are mainstreamed for art, music and physical education classes.
 Curriculum is accelerated and enriched with an emphasis on creativity, critical thinking, creative problem solving and creative production.

 At the middle school and high school levels, students are accelerated by off-grade level class placement.
 Currently most students are in classes above what their chronological placement.
-Of the twenty-seven middle school students, several are dually enrolled at the high school level.
+Of the twenty middle school students, several are dually enrolled at the high school level.
 The middle school teachers teach English and social studies classes.
-There also are forty-four full-time students at the high school, taking mostly honors, Pre-IB and IB (International Baccalaureate) classes.
+There also are thirty-six full-time students at the high school, taking mostly honors, Pre-IB and IB (International Baccalaureate) classes.
 A high school teacher was added in the 2000-2001 school year, serving as a teacher, liaison, mentor, and primary advocate.